Jinntec/Fore/README.md

 ## An xformish forms framework in Web Components

-Fore is a model-driven forms framework that follows the ideas of the XForms Standard.
+Fore is a model-driven forms framework that follows the ideas of the XForms 2.0 Standard but translates those into the world of HTML5 Web Components.

+Fore uses XML as it's main data model but is intended to allow JSON alternatively or at the same time.

+Through the wonderful [fontoXPath library](https://github.com/FontoXML/fontoxpath) Fore is able to process XML in the client with XPath 3.1 and
+XQuery 3.1 support.

+Being as close as possible to the web platform standards available in browsers natively Fore combines well with any other JS framework or component library.

+## Features

+* MVC architecture
+* state engine
+* dependency tracking
+* descriptive actions
+* lifecycle with detailed state events
+* generic UI control to bind any kind of component
+* multiple XML (or JSON) data instances
+* repeats
+* template expressions
+* powerful XPath/XQuery 3.1 support in the browser

 ## Warning